pimterry/server-components-static/README.md

 </html>
 ```

-Note that this code does not ensure that /components URLs actually resolve to the correct path
+Note that this code doesn't ensure /components/* URLs resolve back to the correct path for your
-for your component's static content on your server.
-Configuration to do that will depend on the
+component's static content on your server.
+Configuration to do that will depend on the server used
-server used at runtime when your component is included.
+at runtime when your component is included; see 'when using components' below.

 **When using components:**